microsoft/vscode/extensions/terminal-suggest/README.md

-# Node npm
+# Terminal Suggestions

 **Notice:** This extension is bundled with Visual Studio Code.
 It can be disabled but not uninstalled.
+The terminal completions that it contributes can be disabled with `terminal.integrated.suggest.enableExtensionCompletions`.

 ## Features

-### Terminal suggest

-Provides terminal suggestions for zsh and bash
+Provides terminal suggestions for zsh, bash, and fish.